 I have started sending off cards to various players through the mail as in the old days.
 I know some will respond and some will not.
 I just hope if they are not going to sign personally, they just send them back not get someone else to sign them.
 I have read that Mike Modano does this - not only is it a failure - it ruins perfectly good cards.
 I am only sending cards I would not mind losing as there is no guarantee it will be returned signed.
 I will be keeping out abreast of developments in this area.
 There will be more details on the group Hockey Cards on Planet Puckhead, if you are inclined to join in the conversation or you can leave your thoughts and comments.
 Keep in mind, however it generally takes a while to get a response from the players sometimes months.
 Then you get a surprise in the mail - kind of like a mini surprise Christmas.
 It is all good.

-5 days ago
+5 years ago

 2 comments: